-It’s late August, and the hummingbirds will be starting their migration.
+In late August the hummingbirds will be starting their migration.
 Some of us will be sad to see them going, and others will be welcoming these valuable garden companions.
-Never mind the charm of these slight birds that weigh less than a nickle.
+Never mind the charm of these slight birds that weigh less than a nickel.
 They are also very important to gardens as both insect predators and pollinators.
-And this is a good time to look at ways to keep those helpful birds hanging around (or coming to) our gardens. [photo via wikimedia]
+And this is a good time to look at ways to keep those helpful birds hanging around (or coming to) our gardens.

 Hummingbirds need eat 1/3 of their body weight daily just to fuel their frantic wings.
 A lot of their diet involves protein-packed insects and nectar for their carbs.
 Gardens have a lot of inherent growths that draw in hummingbirds.
 Shrubs, vines, and trees are all both a safe place for them to rest and also good places to find food.
 From there, you can make some smart planting choices to really bring in the birds.